Disc Golf is Invented (1926).

 Disc Golf Events, Awards and Timeline in Canada (1970-).

 1926 – Disc golf was first invented in Bladworth, Saskatchewan, Canada.

 1970 – Queen’s Park, Toronto.
 Ken Westerfield and Jim Kenner design their first object disc golf course.

-1976 – The Canadian Open Frisbee Championships on Toronto Islands and the Vancouver Open Frisbee Championships, Vancouver, BC, NAS event in Stanley Park, presents the first disc golf tournaments in Canada.
-First as an object course, then using disc pole holes with chains and baskets.
+1976 – 1977 – The Canadian Open Frisbee Championships on Toronto Islands and the Vancouver Open Frisbee Championships, Vancouver, BC, NAS event in Stanley Park, presents the first disc golf tournaments in Canada.
+First as an object course, then using disc golf pole holes.

 1979 – Discraft Company begins in London, Ontario.
 Today’s largest disc manufacturer for all disc sports, including disc golf.

 1980 – First disc golf pole hole courses are designed and installed.
-Played as an object course since 1975, 18 pole holes were installed on Wards Island, Toronto, ON and later 9 holes on Pender Island, BC.
-In 1976, Winskill Park, Tsawwassen, BC, installed a 9 hole disc golf course.
-The pole hole baskets were homemade by locals.
-In the 1990s they were replaced with official Mach 11 pole holes.
+18 pole holes were installed on Wards Island, Toronto, ON.
+Next course, 9 holes on Pender Island, BC.
+In 1976, Winskill Park, Tsawwassen, BC, installed a 9 hole disc golf course with disc golf holes that were homemade by locals.
+In the 1990s they were replaced with official Mach II pole holes.

 1987 – World Disc Golf Championships (PDGA), Toronto Islands.
 This is the only time this annual championship has been played outside of the U.S.